Travel News

 The ETIAS form will ask for personal information, such as your passport details, and questions related to your health, criminal history, and travel plans.

-Yes, U.S. citizens traveling to Schengen Area countries for short-term stays will need an approved ETIAS authorization starting May 2025.
+Yes, U.S. citizens traveling to Schengen Area countries for short-term stays will need an approved ETIAS authorization starting in late 2026.

 How much is the ETIAS fee?